Tuesday 15 November 2016

-Stephen Tierney concluded: “Synthetics are a material in their own right and shouldn’t be believed to be leather.
+Stephen Tierney concluded: “Synthetics are a material in their own right and shouldn’t be believed to be anything else.
 The real challenge is to add more value for real leather products so the customer knows they are buying something durable and authentic.”

 University students and local school pupils were also invited to attend so they could discuss the career possibilities with employers, such as Aston Martin, Church’s Footwear, Pittards, Scottish Leather Group, Eagle Ottawa and Lear Corporation.